 Repeat rate on the correct cadence

-Repeat rate is where fintech engagement becomes real.
+Repeat rate is where fintech mobile app engagement becomes real.
 Users returning to repeat a core action is evidence that the product is delivering ongoing value.
 The key is to measure repeat on the cadence that fits the product.
 A payments product might expect repeat within days, while repayments follow billing cycles, and insurance engagement may cluster around renewals and claims.

 Forcing one cadence across categories like weekly active, creates misleading comparisons.
 Instead, define a “repeat window” per core action based on your product promise and the user’s natural behavior.